juicedata/juicefs/docs/en/cache_management.md

 ### Write Cache in Client

 The Client will cache the data written by application in memory.
-It is flushed to object storage until a chunk is filled full or forced by application with close or fsync.
+It is flushed to object storage until a chunk is filled full or forced by application with `close()`/`fsync()` or after a while.
 When an application calls `fsync()` or `close()`, the client will not return until data is uploaded to object storage and metadata server is notified, ensuring data integrity.
 Asynchronous uploading may help to improve performance if local storage is reliable.
 In this case, `close()` will not be blocked while data is being uploaded to object storage, instead it will return immediately when data is written to local cache directory.

-Asynchronous upload can be enabled with the following parameter:
+Asynchronous upload can be enabled with the following option:

 ```
 --writeback  upload objects in background (default: false)